When Your Final Exam Is Surviving the Wilderness

 On a crisp sunny day last spring, the U.S. Coast Guard ferried Ketchikan’s eighth graders to their respective islands.
 Each group consisted of approximately 20 students (separated by gender), one teacher leader, and three or four parent chaperones.
 (For safety, the adults had access to cellphones and radios—the kids did not.)

-On Back Island, the leader was 29-year-old Jamie Karlson, a spritely music teacher with a pixie cut and a quick laugh.
+On Back Island, the leader was 29-year-old Jamie Karlson, a sprightly music teacher with a pixie cut and a quick laugh.
 Right away, she directed the students to find shelter.
 In groups of four, they headed to the woods and employed techniques they’d learned in class: draping plastic sheets over twine strung between evergreens, and wrapping rocks along the edges to weight them down.
 Shelter secured, they played cards, gossiped, and hid from one another during a round of sardines, exhilarated with the freedom of being outdoors on a school day.

 Later in the afternoon, Karlson blew her whistle three times, signaling the students to assemble on the beach.
 “You have 10 minutes to collect tinder, kindling, and fuel, and then it’s time to gather food,” she said.